Connor1031/CS2450Remote/journal.md

 I have finished some flyers and computer screen ads for the honors program and am satisfied with one of them and alright with another.
 I am now just waiting for my boss to check them off or give something to change about them before pushing them to the university to post around the school.

 I am catching up in my classes before spring break to hopefully not half to do any work during it.
 I am mostly caught up in all of my classes except for my C++ class

+This week I have a test in my c++ class.
+I have finished all the assignments and the practice test.
+I am hoping i do well.